This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 - Pour the chilled cream and lavender mixture through a fine-mesh sieve into a mixing bowl.
 Discard the lavender buds.

-- Add the remaining 1 cup of cold cream to the lavender-infused cream.
+- Add the remaining 1 cup of cold cream to the cooled lavender-infused cream.
 Whisk on high speed with an electric mixer until you have stiff peaks.

 - Combine the condensed milk, vanilla and salt in a bowl.